 In 2010 the ASET Foundation established the Lewis Kull Online Education Scholarship to honor his passion for teaching.
 The scholarship program is annually funded by ASET – The Neurodiagnostic Society.

 The scholarship covers the registration cost for up to two ASET on-line courses per applicant.
 The scholarship does not cover the purchase cost of reading material that may be required for course enrollment.
 No individual is eligible to be a scholarship recipient in two consecutive years.

-In addition to being a member of ASET in good standing, candidates must have been a member of ASET for at least one year prior to the year of making application.
+In addition to being a member of ASET in good standing, candidates must have been a member of ASET for at least one year prior to the date of the application.
 To apply for a Lewis Kull Online Education Scholarship, you will need to complete the application form and include with it a typed, signed statement of your general activities and interests, career and professional goals, responsibilities of your position and how completing the online courses will better help you in the course of your day-to-day job, long-term career, and/or professional goals.
 Scholarships are awarded based on financial and educational needs of the applicants.
-Individuals are not eligible for a Kewis Kull Online Education Scholarship if they have received funding from the ASET Foundation within two years prior to making application.
+Individuals are not eligible for a Lewis Kull Online Education Scholarship if they have received funding from the ASET Foundation within two years prior to making application.

 Applications are accepted each quarter of the year.
 At the end of each quarter (March 31, June 30, September 30, and December 31) the ASET Foundation Board of Directors convenes to review the applications received that quarter and select the recipient(s).